jump-dev/Convex.jl/README.md

 - [David Zeng](http://www.stanford.edu/~dzeng0/)

 In addition to development, we'd like to give a huge thanks to:
-- [Stephen Boyd](http://www.stanford.edu/~boyd/): Professor of Electrical Engineering, Stanford University for his continuous input and support.
+- [Stephen Boyd](http://www.stanford.edu/~boyd/): Professor of Electrical Engineering, Stanford University.
+He is also the co-author of the book [Convex Optimization](http://www.stanford.edu/~boyd/books.html).
+We thank Professor Boyd for his continuous input and support.
-- [Steven Diamond](http://www.stanford.edu/~stevend2/): Author of [cvxpy](https://github.com/cvxgrp/cvxpy).
-In addition to his help, CVX.jl's design was inspired from Steven Diamond's [CVXPY](http://cvxpy.org).
+- [Steven Diamond](http://www.stanford.edu/~stevend2/): CVX.jl started out as a wrapper around Steven Diamond's [CVXPY](https://github.com/cvxgrp/cvxpy) and its design has been inspired from CVXPY.
+We greatly appreciate Steven Diamond's experienced and continual guidance.
+In addition, Steven Diamond also wrote http://dcp.stanford.edu/ to teach disciplined convex programming, a useful resource for CVX.jl users.